aleVargass/portfolio/README.md

-# Ale Vargas portfolio :star:
+# Ale Vargas portfolio

-Hi! :hand: I´m Ale Vargas and this is my portfolio.
+I´m Ale Vargas and this is my portfolio. ✋

 I used: JS, CSS, Figma and Git